fhhagenberg-sqe-esd-ws23/elevator-mqtt-team-e/README.md

 ## Step 1: Download the package

    1. Navigate to the "Releases" section of the GitHub repository.
-   2. Download the latest release, which contains the .jar file of the Elevator Controller (e.g., ElevatorController_Team_E-1.0.0.jar).
+   2. Download the package in the latest release, which contains the .jar file of the Elevator Controller (e.g., ElevatorController_Team_E-1.0.0.jar).

 ## Step 2: Unpacking the archive